World War II in the Pacific

 Gulf were undefended on the beaches, the fighting took place in the

-mountains where each Japanese caused one US wounded of which 20% resulted in US deaths.
+mountains where each Japanese caused one US wounded and 20% caused US deaths.

 Normandy had the same three-beach landing pattern, but